RUTH DUCKWORTH / CLAIRE ZEISLER

 October 12 – November 17, 1979

-Presenting the extensive art record collection of Italian critic Germano Celant, this exhibition includes over 150 records and album covers recorded and frequently designed by such important artists and Filippo Marinetti, Karel Appel, Richard Huelsenbeck, Jime Dine, Yves Klein, Michael Snow, Marcel Duchamp, Andy Warhol, Oyvind Fahlstrom, and Robert Whitman.
-The soundtracks are recorded on cassettes which are played throughout the duration and provide a continual documentation of the art.
+Presenting the extensive art record collection of Italian critic Germano Celant, this exhibition includes over 150 records and album covers recorded and frequently designed by artists including Filippo Marinetti, Karel Appel, Richard Huelsenbeck, Jime Dine, Yves Klein, Michael Snow, Marcel Duchamp, Andy Warhol, Oyvind Fahlstrom and Robert Whitman.

 November 7 –11, 1977: Michelle Stuart